andrew-braun/whats-cooking/README.md

 ## Planned Features

 - Scroll only modal instead of whole page (but don't show scrollbar)
-- Use arrow keys/buttons to browse through recipes without closing modal
+- Use arrow keys/buttons to browse through recipes without closing modal (Done!)
 - Aesthetic update for more modern feel
 - Enable recipe search by ingredient/other keywords as well as name